Facial expression: Eye contact

+Dynamic facial expressions

+Researchers have traditionally studied facial expressions by using static photographs in their studies.
+In real-life communication, people do not see frozen facial expressions.
+Instead, in a real conversation, you see the face transition from one emotion to the next.
+Unlike static photographs, dynamic facial expressions allow an observer to view the development of an expression as it changes from a neutral expression to a fully expressed emotion.
+Dynamic facial expressions develop and change over time.
+Some researchers have argued that because of this, dynamic facial expressions may provide additional information about someone's emotional state that cannot be captured by a single photograph.

+Watching an expression develop over time allows observers to witness the progression, timing, and intensity of an emotional response.
+This may contribute to a more accurate interpretation of a person's emotional state.

+Jones, Gutierrez, and Ludlow conducted a study involving two groups of children, one group was deaf children and the other was hearing children.
+In this study, they compared static and dynamic facial expressions and how accurately children could recognize the emotion being displayed.
+In this study, deaf children identified emotional expressions more accurately when viewing the dynamic facial expressions than they did when shown the static photographs.
+Hearing children showed little difference between the two formats.
+However, as the intensity of the emotion being shown increased, the accuracy of emotional recognition also increased.

+Based on these findings, Jones, Gutierrez, and Ludlow suggested that dynamic facial expressions may provide additional information and have begun increasing the use of video stimuli in research over photographs, as dynamic facial expressions more closely reflect real-world communication.

 Sign languages

 Facial expression is used in sign languages to convey specific meanings.
 In American Sign Language (ASL), for instance, raised eyebrows combined with a slightly forward head tilt to indicate that what is being signed is a yes–no question.
 Lowered eyebrows are used for wh-word questions.
 Facial expression is also used in sign languages to show adverbs and adjectives such as distance or size: an open mouth, squinted eyes and tilted back head indicate something far while the mouth pulled to one side and the cheek held toward the shoulder indicate something close, and puffed cheeks mean very large.
 It can also show the manner in which something is done, such as carelessly or routinely.
 Some of these expressions, also called non-manual signs, are used similarly in different sign languages while others are different from one language to another.
 For example, the expression used for 'carelessly' in ASL means 'boring or unpleasant' in British Sign Language.